 As for her mother, Jolane, one of her favourite smiles is the one Alessandra showed on her kindergarten photo, last year, for Picture Day.

 “The year before, she was so shy, and just absolutely refused to have her picture taken.
 Maybe it’s silly for some people, but for me, the picture this year just made me so happy,” says Jolane.

 “It’s like when I remember the first time she sat up on her own, I was crying I was so happy.
 Or when she first started crawling on her own or, when I first saw video of her riding a bike.
 Those were big deals as well.”

-For five-year-old Alessandra, who was born with spastic diplegia cerebral palsy, it almost seemed like zooming around on her bike—with a pink seat and carrier for her doll, Alessandra adds—would only be a dream.
+For Alessandra, who was born with spastic diplegia cerebral palsy, it almost seemed like zooming around on her bike—with a pink seat and carrier for her doll, Alessandra adds—would only be a dream.

 But thanks to Holland Bloorview’s physiotherapy services, social work services, the hypertonia clinic, and developmental pediatricians, that dream for Alessandra and Jolane is now a reality.

-Before getting help, Alessandra couldn’t walk.
+Because, before getting help, Alessandra couldn’t walk.

 “When people see her in a wheelchair or with a walker, they’re already making this assumption that because she can’t walk on her own, there must be other things she can’t do,” says Jolane.